bjgjaefg23k/openkim-pipeline/docs/developers.rst

 and primitives that have been approved to represent your test output.

 The .kim file specifies what requirements your test driver has when run with these arguments, it won't be listed here.
-The ``Makefile`` can be as blank as possible (see :ref:`desctests`) as we will be using a Python script as our main executable and it doesn't need to be made.
 Finally, our Python script runs the path as returned by the ``@PATH`` directive and then simply passes along stdin input to our test driver.
 The contents of this file are::